-This chapter focuses on what you pay for your Part D prescription drugs.
-To keep things simple, we use drug in this chapter to mean a Part D prescription drug.
-As explained in Chapter 3, some drugs are covered under Original Medicare or are excluded by law.
+This chapter focuses on what you pay for your prescription drugs.
+To keep things simple, we use drug in this chapter to mean a prescription drug.
+As explained in Chapter 3, some drugs are covered under your Blue Cross Blue Shield of Michigan Medicare Plus Blue Group PPO or are excluded from coverage.